Kong/docs.konghq.com/app/docs/0.8.x/configuration.md

 When using Kong, you can specify the location of your configuration file from any command using the `-c` argument.
 See the [CLI reference][cli-reference] for more information.

 However, when no configuration file is passed to Kong, it will look under `/etc/kong/kong.yml` for a fallback configuration file.
-Should no file be present in this location, Kong will then load a default configuration from its Luarocks install path.
+Should no file be present in this location, Kong will then simply use its default configuration.

 ## How do I customize my configuration?